lelandshir/profiles-rest-api/README.md

 1. Goes through Django Project and creates all required models/tables in the DB for any models and dependenices you have
 - That is how you create and manage changes

+### 6. Setup Django Admin
+- Enable the Django Adminon the project.
+A useful tool that lets you create an admin site for your project where you can inspect, manage and see your DB models
+- You need to create a super user to do this, using the Command Line Tool

 ## Profiles REST API